Moisés Ville: History

 In 1903, soon after the Kishinev pogrom, an additional group from Bessarabia was organized.
-This group settled in the Mutchnik area, northwest of Moises Ville, at Línea Ortiz (Ortiz Line).
+This group settled in the Mutchnik area, northwest of Moisés Ville, at Línea Ortiz (Ortiz Line).
 And in 1905 a group from Kherson Governorate, Ukraine colonized the area of Monigotes.
-Several years later the zone of Capivara, to the northeast of Moises Ville, was colonized, In the decade of the 1930s German Jews persecuted by the Nazis began to arrive, in a wave that lasted until the beginning of World War II.
+Several years later the zone of Capivara, to the northeast of Moisés Ville, was colonized, In the decade of the 1930s German Jews persecuted by the Nazis began to arrive, in a wave that lasted until the beginning of World War II.
 After the war was over, several families of Dutch and German refugees arrived, most of them sent by the JCA.

 Colonists of the first group and some from the second settled in the surrounding areas of a budding urban center.
 As Noe Cociovich related, that center had three shaky buildings in 1894: the synagogue, the JCA administration house and the public baths.
 The colonists' houses were arranged around them along three streets.
 The plots were 100 meters wide and 1,000 meters deep.
 Moisés Ville became the canonical town of the Gauchos Judíos ("Jewish Gauchos") who worked the land in Argentina in the late 19th and early 20th centuries.

 Moisés Ville, together with its sister colonies of Mauricio and Clara, were the main examples of the work of Baron Maurice de Hirsch's Jewish Colonization Association in Argentina.

 Moisés Ville was a center of Jewish and Yiddish culture.
-Jevel Katz wrote a popular song about the town, Moises Ville.
-The words in Yiddish and an English translation can be found here.
+Jevel Katz wrote a popular song about the town, Moisés Ville.
+The original lyrics in Yiddish and their English translation can be found here.